Inside the epic debate on rethinking our 50-year-old Outer Space Treaty

 However, he also points out complications in things like safety regulations for tourist flights “because we don’t know what to regulate.
 We don’t know what a safe design is really like.”
 Similar questions exist for space mining, on-orbit refueling, servicing of satellites, private orbital space stations, or even the first hotel on the moon (which, as it stands, is totally illegal).

 In the United States, space diplomacy is in its nascent stages.
-Andrea Thompson, the U.S. Undersecretary for Arms Control and International Security, said discussions at the State Department are just getting underway to address the major questions, such as: “What is a responsible nation state’s behavior in space?”
+Andrea Thompson, the U.S. Undersecretary for Arms Control and International Security, said discussions at the State Department are just getting under way to address the major questions, such as: “What is a responsible nation state’s behavior in space?”

 And while the U.S. Congress has struggled with the urgency of reforming space law, President Trump threw a wrench in the works by announcing the Space Force, which came as a surprise to many at NASA and in the space community after he signed a bill to reduce satellite clutter.